 Body mass index (BMI) is a number that is used as a screening tool to identify probable weight problems.
 It is calculated from a person’s weight and height.
 If you consume of omega-3s then it will improve the BMI and can reduce the risk of having a weight problem.

 omega 3 fatty acids side effects

-Although omega-3 fatty acids are good for health but some people may experience some side effects while taking more fatty fish.
+Although omega-3 fatty acids are good for health some people may experience some side effects while taking more fatty fish.
 Some oily fishes such as mackerel, wild swordfish, tilefish, and shark have higher levels of harmful contaminants like mercury, PCBs (polychlorinated biphenyls), or other toxins.
 FDA recommends that pregnant or nursing women and young children should avoid taking these types of fish at higher levels.
 Fish oil can cause stomach pains, nausea, gas, bloating, belching, and diarrhea, headache, allergic reactions.
-Moreover omega-3 can cause bleeding problem.
+Moreover, omega-3 can cause a bleeding problem.
 So if you have a bleeding condition or take blood-thinning medications, you should take a doctor advice before using any omega-3 supplements.
 A undependable research shows that ALA may increase the risk of prostate cancer in men.